badair/CLBL/README.md

     clbl::fwrap also accepts free function pointers and member function pointers.
 Documentation has not yet been written for these features, but there are many test cases for them.

     cv_reporter has an overloaded operator().
-When we can still call it, overload resolution behaves normally.
+CV overloads stick with the CV of the CLBL wrapper object.
     */

     assert(callable() == "no cv");